Submersible Water Pumps

 Submersible Water Pumps are used to circulate nutrient-rich water in NFT and other hydroponic systems.

 Choosing the right water pump will be determined by how high the pump would need to lift the water. ( In the table below the listed Head Height is the height where the pump basically stops pumping any water. ) The prescribed flow rate for NFT hydroponics per channel is between 1 and 2 liters of water per minute.
 Choosing a pump slightly larger than the one that meets your minimum requirements is advised, as the flow rate can then be throttled back slightly by using an inline tap.

-The Grech pumps come with a filter sponge and need to be cleaned regularly.
-All you need to do is put a dab of soap on it and work it in under running water, then rinse it out thoroughly.
+The Grech pumps come with a filter sponge and needs to be cleaned regularly.
+All you need to do is put a dab of soap on it (optional) and work it in under running water, then rinse it out thoroughly.